What to know

-Restart your PC and try to access the network.
-You shouldn’t face any DNS errors if you needed an updated driver.
+- Restart your PC and try to access the network.

 If at this point you are still facing DNS errors then it’s time to restore your system to a previously known restore point where you weren’t facing any DNS errors.
 This will help revert any changes that could have caused this issue including the removal of any third-party apps.

 You will be able to get a list of apps that will be removed during this process when on the system restore screen.
 Use this guide by us to revert to a previously known restore point.

 Method 12: Get in touch with your Wi-Fi provider

 Lastly, you can get in touch with your network provider as this could be an issue specific to your connection.
 A support assistant from the service will be able to visit your location and assess your connection.

 Any hardware or software issues with your router or connection can then be identified and solved.
 You might be charged for the services availed by you depending on your network provider.

 Reset is a tedious solution to give to fix the DNS Server issues but you may consider this if have run out of solutions and the problem keeps persisting.
 If your PC is suffering from any other issues besides this, then Reset isn’t a bad thought, all things considered.

 Check the link below to reset your Windows PC.